corda/corda-docs-portal/content/en/platform/corda/4.12/community/apps/bankinabox/user-interface/how-to.md

 1. Enter an amount above zero in desired limit field (**Withdrawal daily limit** or **Transfer daily limit**).
 If "0" is entered or the field is left blank, the account will not have that limit applied.

-2. Click **Save** when you've entered the desired limits.
+2. Click **Save** when you have entered the desired limits.
 A message will appear indicating that the limits have been saved successfully.

 {{< figure alt="Set withdrawal and transfer limits - admin" width=80% zoom="/en/gifs/set-limits-admin-biab-1.0.gif" >}}